telerik/teststudio-docs/docs-teststudiodev/features/test-execution/quick-execution.md

 ![Select browser][3]

 2.&nbsp; The Test Studio Dev Test Runner launches first in a command prompt window.
-This calls the applicable browser or application.
+This calls the set browser or application.

 ![Test Runner][4]